dynamicpdf-api/java-client-examples/README.md

 </project>
 ```

+* When first running any of the examples, be certain to first build the project using Maven so that your IDE pulls in all necessary dependencies.
+You can then run the examples for each tutorial independently from the command line.

 ## Resources

-To obtain the resources for the project, login to cloud.dynamicpdf.com (assuming you have an account), and go to the **Resource Manager**.
-You use the `samples` folder to add the resources for the tutorials and examples from this project.
+To obtain the resources for the project, login to [cloud.dynamicpdf.com](cloud.dynamicpdf.com) (assuming you have an account), and go to the **Resource Manager**.
+Use the `samples` folder to add the resources for the tutorials and examples from this project.

 - [Resource Manager Samples](https://cloud.dynamicpdf.com/docs/usersguide/environment-manager/environment-manager-sample-resources)